MineValley/CoreAPI/companies.md

-# companies
+# Staatliche Unternehmen / state companies

-Diese Liste aller serverseitigen Unternehmen dient der Aufzählung aller sie betreffenden Informationen, wie z.
-B. deren iban und Telefonnummern.
+Diese Liste aller staatlichen Unternehmen dient der Übersicht über deren Daten, wie z.
+B. deren Iban und Telefonnummern.

-The list of all server-side companies serves to enumerate all information related to them, such as their iban and phone numbers.
+This list of all state companies serves to enumerate all information related to them, such as their banking id and phone numbers.

 ### Name
 <p>